-There is a wrong perception that Bhutan is an expensive destination because of government controlled tariff but what we shouldn't forget is that the daily tariff includes almost everything: three star hotels, three meals a day, accompanying guide, transport, sightseeing admission fees and government royalty.
-All you need to pay out of your pocket is the airfare, personal expenses such as drinks, tipping, souvenir purchase etc.
+There is a wrong perception that Bhutan is an expensive destination because of the government-controlled tariff.
+But what we shouldn't forget is that the daily tariff includes almost everything: three-star hotels, three meals a day, accompanying guide, transport, sightseeing admission fees, and government royalty.
+All you need to pay out of your pocket is the airfare, personal expenses such as drinks, tipping, souvenir purchase, etc.

 Bhutan government has set fixed the minimum daily tariff as below.

 Party of 03 persons or more: USD 250 per person per day.

 Party of 02 persons: USD 280 per person per day.
 (Inclusive of small group surcharge).